blued-gear/LocalPiped/README.md

 Per default, it will create a temporary db at `/tmp/localpiped.db`.
 If you want to store the data persistent, set a jdbc-url for the db it the env-variable `hibernate_connection_url`.
 Example: `hibernate_connection_url="jdbc:sqlite:/home/user/Documents/localpiped.db"`

+#### Build Env-Vars

+- `NO_BUILD_DEP`: if set, build will skip the build of all subcomponents
+- `NO_BUILD_FESERVER`: if set, the *frontendserver* subcomponent will not be build (but the existing executable will be used)
+- `FRONTEND_KEEP_GIT`: if set, the sources for the *frontend* will be kept as is;
+   otherwise the latest commit will be pulled and the patches applied
+- `BACKEND_KEEP_GIT`: if set, the sources for the *backend* will be kept as is;
+   otherwise the latest commit will be pulled and the patches applied
+- `PROXY_KEEP_IMG`: if set, the docker-image for the *pipedproxy* will not be deleted after the executable is extracted